 www.nps.gov/isro

 Comprised of hundreds of islands within Lake Superior, Isle Royale is a hidden treasure.
 This remote national park near the Canadian border covers 894 acres, mostly in water.
-Transportation via boat or seaplane to the main island is in Houghton and Copper Harbor Michigan.
+Transportation via boat or seaplane to the main island is in Houghton and Copper Harbor, Michigan.
 Additionally, you can take a boat from Grand Portage, Minnesota.
-Some of the park’s docks are seasonal but camping remains open.
-Isle Royale is popular for outdoor activities like kayaking, fishing, hiking and scuba diving.
+Some of the park’s docks are seasonal, but camping remains open.
+Isle Royale is popular for outdoor activities like kayaking, fishing, hiking, and scuba diving.
 On the main island of Isle Royale are 36 campsites accessible only by boat or by foot.
-You will need a camping permit regardless of size of the party.
-Overnight boaters can dock for free but must obtain a permit.
+You will need a camping permit regardless of the size of the party.
+Overnight boaters can dock for free but must obtain a license.
 Either way, it’s well worth the trek.

 Related: Amazing Hotel Swimming Pools